-A well-designed and adequately financed child care system is an integral pillar of support for a robust economy and our children's long-term success.
-However, young children and families face a variety of barriers to accessing affordable, quality ECE options.
+A well-designed and adequately financed early care and education system is an integral pillar of support for a robust economy and our children's long-term success.
+However, young children and families face a variety of barriers to accessing2 affordable, quality ECE options.